ResoniteModdingGroup/MonkeyLoader.GamePacks.Resonite/README.md

 ### How to disable

 - Use the Steam launch argument `--doorstop-enabled false`
-- Alternatively, delete `winhttp.dll` from the Resonite folder
+- Alternatively, rename or remove the `winhttp.dll` file in the Resonite folder

 ## Feature Overview